pedroandradedev/event-platform/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ---

 <p align="center">
-  by <a href="https://www.linkedin.com/in/miguel-oliv/">Miguel Oliveira</a>
+  by <a href="https://www.linkedin.com/in/pedroandradeo">Pedro Andrade</a>
 </p>